 Are you wondering which is the better travel destination, Slovenia vs Slovakia?
 We’ve explored both thoroughly as tourists.
 Read on to see which we liked better, and why!

 Welcome to the second round of our ill-advised pursuit of comparing two countries and figuring out which is best for travellers.
 Last time we tackled the Croatia or Italy question.
 This time it’s Slovenia vs Slovakia.
+(Or is that Slovakia vs Slovenia?)
 Which country will reign supreme and which country will be left in the dust?

 Don’t miss our lists of our favourites places in Slovenia and our complete guide to cycling Slovakia if you decide to visit!
 Or find the best hotels in Ljubljana, Slovenia or book accommodation in Bratislava, Slovakia!